 - If something looks sketchy, it probably is – people eager to sell you tours or asking overly personal questions are some of those things.
 Be polite, but always know when to say no and walk away

-- Stay away from regular taxis and take Uber instead – not all taxis are safe in Mexico City, and some of them are operated by criminals.
+- Stay away from regular taxis and take Uber instead – not all taxis are safe in Mexico City.
 If a taxi doesn’t have a meter, that’s a huge red flag.
 Always take Uber to stay on the safe side

 What is the best time to visit Mexico City?